In autumn 2018, Stripe officially announced the launch of Stripe Terminal, an option for in-person payments.

 Who Should Use Stripe Terminal?

 Stripe has a reputation as a platform for developers, and that’s the case for Terminal as well.
-Stripe itself suggests that the Stripe Terminal is good for “internet-first” retailers and service providers.
+Stripe itself suggests that the Terminal is good for “internet-first” retailers and service providers.
 That is, businesses that primarily sell online, but are expanding into brick-and-mortar sales, or occasionally host pop-up shops or other in-person sales events.
 The Terminal supplements online card acceptance by allowing a cohesive solution for businesses that sell both on and offline.

-The Stripe Terminal requires more programming than some other in-person solutions, so it’s best for tech-savvy businesses or those with a development team.
+The Terminal requires more programming than some other in-person solutions, so it’s best for tech-savvy businesses or those with a development team.

 When reading about Stripe Terminal, you may see comments that it’s not set up for businesses such as coffee shops, salons, and other small businesses.
-It doesn’t mean that those businesses can’t use the Stripe Terminal – rather, it’s just to caution that Stripe Terminal requires developer knowledge.
+It doesn’t mean that those businesses can’t use the Terminal – rather, it’s just to caution that Stripe Terminal requires developer knowledge.
 Small businesses that don’t have a lot of technology demands (such as coffee shops and salons) don’t have in-house developers to handle that type of integration and may find it too frustrating.
 Furthermore, a key benefit of Terminal is a seamless experience managing both online and offline payments.
 If your business doesn’t accept payments online (such as a coffee shop), that benefit is useless for your business and another solution will be a better fit.